zam7/CoastalEngineering/Problem_Set_3.md

 ### Problem 2
 2) A simple harmonic small harmonic amplitude progressive wave train propagates in a rectangular channel with a constant depth, $h$, with wave frequency $\sigma$.
 The channel width transitions from $B_1$ with amplitude $a_1$ to $B_2$ with amplitude $a_2$.
 Find $a_2$.

+Conservation of energy flux can be used to relate progressive energy, group velocity, and width.
 $$ B_1 E_1 c_{g1} = B_2 E_2 c_{g2} $$

 At constant wave depth, $c_{g1} = c_{g2}$.